fsievers/openstreetmap-tile-server/README.md

 This container allows you to easily set up an OpenStreetMap PNG tile server given a `.osm.pbf` file.
 It is based on the [latest Ubuntu 18.04 LTS guide](https://switch2osm.org/manually-building-a-tile-server-18-04-lts/) from [switch2osm.org](https://switch2osm.org/) and therefore uses the default OpenStreetMap style.

+## Updated for german OSM style (`openstreetmap-carto-de`)
+This repository was updated to use the german OSM style `openstreetmap-carto-de` to render tiles.

 ## Setting up the server

 First create a Docker volume to hold the PostgreSQL database that will contain the OpenStreetMap data: